 (3) The Executive Director shall participate in the meetings of the Board of Trustees.
 Other persons may be invited to attend the meetings of the Board of Trustees in an advisory capacity.
 The members pursuant to Section 7 (1) Nos.
 1 to 3 SFPMG or their deputies may, in consultation with the Chairperson, determine which employees from their business areas participate in an advisory capacity.
 The chairperson of the scientific advisory board or appointed representatives of working groups shall attend the meetings of the Board of Trustees, insofar as the Chairperson of the Board of Trustees so proposes and no attending or representative member of the Board of Trustees objects.

-(4) Resolutions on the content of the Articles of Association, on the budget and its amendment, as well as resolutions which have an impact on the budget of the Foundation beyond the existing budget, can only be passed with the approval of two thirds of the members of the Board of Trustees, whereby resolutions against votes of the State of Brandenburg or the City of Cottbus are not possible.
+(4) Resolutions on the content of the Foundation Charter, on the budget and its amendment, as well as resolutions which have an impact on the budget of the Foundation beyond the existing budget, can only be passed with the approval of two thirds of the members of the Board of Trustees, whereby resolutions against votes of the State of Brandenburg or the City of Cottbus are not possible.
 In the case of a grant from the Federal Republic of Germany, the resolution on the budget of the Foundation requires the approval of the representative of the Federal Republic of Germany.

 (6) Minutes shall be taken of the meeting and signed by the Chairperson or, in his or her absence, by his or her deputy, and by the person taking the minutes.
 Resolutions passed by written circulation must be recorded in the minutes of the following meeting of the Board of Trustees.
 The presence of all participants at the meetings and the form of participation is to be recorded in the minutes.

 (7) The Board of Trustees may instruct the Chairperson to decide alone on the approval in individual areas determined by the Board of Trustees.
 This does not apply to the acquisition, sale and encumbrance of real estate.
 The resolution of the Board of Trustees to appoint the Chairperson can only be passed with the approval of two thirds of the members of the Board of Trustees.